hvgSudo/hvgSudo/README.md

 ### :man_technologist: About Me :

-I am an AI-ML enthusiast from India.
+I am an AI-ML enthusiast.

-- :telescope: I’m a senior at Symbiosis Institute of Technology, Pune.
+- :telescope: I’m a graduate engineer at Symbiosis Institute of Technology, Pune.

 - :seedling: Exploring Machine Learning and Deep Learning.